 And, you don’t need to sacrifice returns to invest with a conscience.
 A study in the Economist reported that sustainable funds outperformed the broader market during a market downturn.

-- Betterment offers socially responsible opportunities.
-Betterment believes that you don’t have to choose between value-based investing and strong returns.
-They offer low-fee, diversified SRI portfolios that can help you to maximize your investment returns while staying true to your values.
+- Betterment offers socially responsible investing opportunities.* Betterment believes that you don’t have to choose between value-based investing and working towards your financial goals.
+They offer SRI portfolios that can help you to invest in your goals while staying true to your values.

 - Personal Capital also offers SRI investing opportunities.
 They can help you to invest in companies that are managing their environmental, social, and governance issues and they make it easy to add these options to your portfolio.
 Personal Capital will work with you to determine what investments align with your values whether you are looking for companies that value fair treatment of their employees or companies that care about environmental issues like carbon emissions.